dumlutimuralp/antrea-packet-walks/part_d/README.md

 - worker1 - 10.222.1.0/24
 - worker2 - 10.222.2.0/24

-The answer to the above question lies in the routing table of the worker 1 node. (which was shown back in [Part A Section 3.1.1](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#311-worker-1)) Shown below once again.
-The highlighted lines in the output are the route entries for the pod subnets of the **other** Kubernetes nodes; to be precise worker2 and master nodes.
+The answer to the above question lies in the routing table of the worker1 node. (which was shown back in [Part A Section 3.1.1](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#311-worker-1)) Shown below again.
+The highlighted lines in the output are the route entries for the pod subnets of the **other** Kubernetes nodes; to be precise worker2 and master.

 <pre><code>
 vmware@<b>worker1</b>:~$ ip route